Gassgs/Hubitat-Apps-and-Drivers/README.md

 # Hubitat-Apps-and-Drivers
-Hubitat
+--
-Most code is written to work specifically in my home with my devices
+<b>Most code is written to work specifically in my home with my devices</b>